Rewa (princely state): Post-independence period

 Upon India's independence in 1947, the maharaja of Rewa acceded unto the Dominion of India.
 Rewa later merged with the Union of India and became part of Vindhya Pradesh, which was formed by the merger of the former princely states of the Baghelkhand and Bundelkhand agencies.
 Rewa served as the capital of the new state.

 In 1956, Vindhya Pradesh was merged with other nearby political entities to form the Indian constitutive state of Madhya Pradesh.
 The Maharaja's palace was converted into a museum.

 In February 2007, an extensive book on the history of Rewa, Baghelkhand, or the Tigers' Lair by Dr D.E.U Baker, was published by Oxford University Press.

 Revolt of 1857

-Thakur Ranmat Singh of Mankahri revolted against the British and was hanged in 1859.

-In the context of the 1857 Indian Rebellion, the princely state of Rewa in Madhya Pradesh played a significant role, but a controversial one.
-Thakur Ranmat Singh, a notable leader from Mankhari village in Satna district, emerged as a key figure in the uprising within the region.
-Holding the rank of Sardar in the Maharaja of Rewa's service, Thakur Ranmat Singh became increasingly discontented with British interference, particularly by the Resident Political Agent, Willoughby Osborne.